Radford-Brockwell/ThermAL/README.md

 ## 🧪 What is ThermAL?

-ThermAL is a **desktop GUI + CLI tool** for predicting regions that stabilise amyloid fibrils.
+ThermAL is a tool for predicting regions that stabilise amyloid fibrils.

 **Note:** The feature extraction step can be time‑limiting for larger sequences.
 These features are reusable for other ML tasks.